 Management Team: Andrea Burton

-Andrea Burton joined Community Legal Aid Service in January 2018 and is the Managing Attorney for the Advancing Reentering Citizens project which removes barriers to employment and other services.
-She also manages our Immigrants and Refugees project, Debt Relief project, and Learning if for Everyone (LIFE).
+Andrea Burton joined Community Legal Aid Service in January 2018 and is the Managing Attorney for the Advancing Reentering Citizens Project which removes barriers to employment and other services.
+She also manages our Immigrants and Refugees Project, Debt Relief Project, and Learning is for Everyone (LIFE) Project.

 Previously, Andrea was a member of Legal Aid’s Legal Assistance to Victims team where she worked closely with survivors of intimate partner violence, stalking, sexual assault, and human trafficking, helping them secure protection orders and end the cycle of abuse.

 Andrea received her law degree from the Akron School of Law in 2012.
-Graduating from Youngstown State University with a Bachelors in Science focusing on pre-law with a minor in journalism.
-She then went on to the University of Illinois at Urbana-Champaign earning her masters in Library and Information Sciences.
+She graduated from Youngstown State University with a Bachelors in Science focusing on pre-law with a minor in journalism.
+She then attended the University of Illinois at Urbana-Champaign and earned her masters in Library and Information Sciences.

 Attorney Burton began practicing in Mahoning County as a court-appointed attorney to indigent criminal defendants and as a Guardian ad Litem in the Mahoning County Juvenile Court.
 She was a member of the Nathaniel R. Jones Inn of Court during 2015 to 2018.
 Attorney Burton is on the Legal Redress Committee of the Youngstown chapter of the NAACP, seeking to provide counsel and advice to members of the community and connecting those in need with local resources.